Adult Activities

 Chalice Circle Sundays

-• Elementary classes (grades K-4) follow Soul Matters themes.
-Children will be introduced to the UU Seven Principles.
+- Elementary classes (grades K-4) follow the same monthly themes as our worship services.
+Children are introduced to the UU Shared Values.

 Sunday Worship Services